NC State Extension Publications

 Armyworm

-Hessian fly
+Hessian Fly

 In recent years, numerous North Carolina fields have suffered extensive losses because of Hessian fly infestations.
 Historically a wheat pest in the Midwest, changes in field-crop production including early-planted cover crop wheat, increased adoption of no-tillage double-cropped soybeans, and the use of wheat as a cover crop for strip-tillage cotton and peanut production have permitted the Hessian fly to reach major pest status in North Carolina.
 Organic farmers should use several methods to minimize Hessian fly problems.

 • Because the Hessian fly life cycle depends largely upon the presence of wheat stubble, using rotations that do not plant new wheat into or near a previous wheat crop’s stubble will be the most effective way to prevent infestations.
-Additionally, because the Hessian fly is a weak flier, putting at least one field (or about one-fourth mile) between new wheat plantings and the previous season’s wheat fields can be a successful method of preventing new infestations.
+Additionally, since the Hessian fly is a weak flier, putting at least one field (or about ¼ mile) between new wheat plantings and the previous season’s wheat fields can be a successful method of preventing new infestations.

 • Disking wheat stubble after harvest effectively kills Hessian fly.
 Burning is not as effective as disking.
 Although burning wheat straw will reduce populations, many pupae will survive below the soil surface.